Automated Histopathologic Assessment of Hirschsprung Disease Using a Multi-Stage Vision Transformer Framework: Results

 The segmentation of the muscularis propria region is of significant importance, as it shapes the anatomical boundaries for the later identification of ganglion cells located within the myenteric plexus.
 Therefore, isolating the muscularis layer allows segmentation of the plexus region, where ganglion cells are typically found.
 Furthermore, this narrows the region of interest from a much broader WSI to only tissue regions clinically more relevant to diagnosing HD, as evidenced by a high Dice coefficient.
 Moreover, confidence thresholds, which determine the model’s ability to include a tile as part of the muscularis propria, were experimented with.
-A confidence threshold of 0.4 ({ Figure~\ref{FIG:muscle_sweep_figure}}) yields model results that are similar to those of the ground truth.
-However, a lower confidence threshold of 0.01 achieves a superior PIR with a lower Dice coefficient, giving further certainty that all tiles include a plexus region, which serves the ultimate goal of detecting ganglion cells better, as shown in{~ Figure~\ref{FIG:muscle_sweep_figure}}.
+In terms of determining the most optimal threshold to accept pixels corresponding to a muscularis propria, a threshold sweep of 0.01-0.99 was applied, and the threshold which produced the highest PIR and Dice coefficient was utilized.
+The effect of varying the prediction threshold on both Dice and PIR is summarized in{~ Fig.~\ref{FIG:muscle_sweep_figure}}.
+A confidence threshold of 0.4 yields model results that are similar to those of the ground truth.
+However, a lower confidence threshold of 0.01 achieves a superior PIR with a lower Dice coefficient (chosen as the optimal value), giving further certainty that all tiles include a plexus region, which serves the ultimate goal of detecting ganglion cells better, as shown in{~ Fig.~\ref{FIG:muscle_sweep_figure}}.